siwik75/astertrade/docs/API_SECURITY.md

 #### In Swagger UI (/docs)

 1. Visit `http://astertrade.ai/docs`
-2. Click the "Authorize" button (lock icon) at the top
+2. Click the "Authorize" button (🔓 lock icon) at the top right
-3. Enter your API key in the "X-API-Key" field
+3. Enter your API key in the "Value" field under "X-API-Key (apiKey)"
 4. Click "Authorize"
+5. Click "Close"
-5. Now you can test protected endpoints
+6. Now you can test protected endpoints - they'll show a 🔒 lock icon

+**Note**: Protected endpoints will display a lock icon (🔒) in the documentation, indicating they require authentication.

+For a detailed visual guide, see [SWAGGER_AUTH_GUIDE.md](SWAGGER_AUTH_GUIDE.md).

 ## Error Responses